 Why do video?

-When you think of video for sports we tend to think of live full game coverage with an announcer and play-by-play commentary.
-As an athletic director or coach you know fans look at ESPN as the model and if you are going to promote video of your team you want to be as close to that level as you can get.
-As a media provider or journalist you have many of the same goals.
+When you think of "livestream sports," you probably tend to think of live, full-game coverage with an announcer and play-by-play commentary.
+As an athletic director or coach, you know that fans look at channels like ESPN as the model for live sports video content.
+So, if you're going to promote video of your team, you want to be as close to that level as you can get.
+As a media provider or journalist, you have many of the same goals.

-Streaming games on Facebook Live allows students, alumni and fans to be in the moment with the rest of the crowd no matter where they are.
-Doing video on Facebook Live also enables your team to go back and watch later.
-They can then use this video to elevate their game by giving a reference point for what went well and where there are areas for improvement.
-You can even stream video for updates before, during and after a game.
+Streaming games on platforms like Facebook Live allows students, alumni, and fans to be in the moment with the rest of the crowd, no matter where they are.
+You can also stream video updates before, during, and after a game.
+Doing Facebook Live videos lets fans, and your team, go back and watch later.
+Teams can use this saved video to elevate their game by giving a reference point for what went well and where there are areas for improvement.

 Mobile Social Video Impact

 Professional leagues are moving to social live video as a way to complement their existing coverage and enable more people to watch and participate in new and exciting ways.
-Now using Facebook Live and tools like Switcher Studio any recreation league, youth team, high school sport or college can broadcast coverage of their events on the same platforms straight from their phone for others to see and get many of the same benefits.
+Now using Facebook Live, and tools like Switcher Studio, any recreation league, youth team, high school, or college can broadcast coverage of their sports events on the same platforms, straight from their phones.

 Streaming video of your games can seem like a big undertaking.
-Heck in some cases teams are concerned that streaming their games will result in fewer people at the gate and in the stands.
-But if ESPN has taught us anything it’s that the easier you make if for people to watch games and get information the stronger their relationship with the team and the more engaged and involved they will be.
-Better yet, there are a ton of opportunities outside of when the clock is running that your team can provide value to fans.
-Here are some examples:
+In some cases, teams may even be concerned that streaming their games will result in fewer people at the gate.
+However, if ESPN has taught us anything it’s that the easier you make it for people to watch games and get information, the stronger their relationship and engagement with the team will be.
+There are also a ton of opportunities to provide valuable live content to fans outside of game time.

 - Teaser videos of team match-ups

-- Showing player and team accomplishments leading up to a game
+- Highlighting player and team accomplishments leading up to a game

 - Half-time recaps